 One of the most difficult situations for leaders to handle is a graduate-level course presentation.
-As a graduate student, giving a satisfying presentation is a rather stressful task to do, especially when you have curious colleagues and erudite professors.
+As a graduate student, giving a satisfying presentation is a rather stressful task, especially when you have curious colleagues and erudite professors.

-Under such demanding circumstances, you can find a safe refuge in the tips and strategies below that I could develop over several doctoral courses of trial and error which have proved promising.
+Under such demanding circumstances, you can find safe refuge in the tips and strategies below that I could develop over several doctoral courses of trial and error, which have proved promising.

 Keep the Syllabus in Mind

-Some meticulous professors provide their students with detailed description of their preferable way of presentation.
+Some meticulous professors provide their students with a detailed description of their preferable way of presentation.
 They are usually clear about the timing, and sometimes the format, of in-class presentations.
-They stress on using a particular delivery style, whether it’s lecturing, discussion, debate or any other form.
+They stress using a particular delivery style, whether lecturing, discussing, debating, or any other form.
 They like seeing their rules observed.

 Resist the Temptation

-At the graduate level, intricate questions are meant to be posed and responded to by presenters, students or professors.
+At the graduate level, intricate questions are meant to be posted and responded to by presenters, students, or professors.
 So get ready to tackle difficult questions about analysis, interpretation, and connection.

 However, the demands of the colleagues are usually different from those of the professors.

-Your colleagues look for clear, definitive, conclusive answers to help them for the exams or to get to the bottom-line of the issue, while your professors try to find something new in terms of either fresh understanding or application.
+Your colleagues look for clear, definitive, conclusive answers to help them for the exams or get to the issue’s bottom line.
+At the same time, your professors try to find something new in terms of either fresh understanding or application.